Image of parents holding baby. Text that reads, frequently asked questions

 2. Who can submit a Voluntary Declaration of Parentage?

-Anyone can submit a completed and witnessed Voluntary Declaration of Parentage to the Parentage Opportunity Program.
+Anyone can submit a completed and witnessed Voluntary Declaration of Parentage form to the Parentage Opportunity Program.
 This includes authorized witnessing agencies and parents.
 Originals of all completed forms should be mailed to:

 Parentage Opportunity Program, P.O.
 Box 419070, Rancho Cordova, CA 95741-9070